Lord of Shadows: Plot

 The entire event is watched by Julian.
 The Seelie Queen offers Julian a way to break his parabatai bond with Emma in exchange for retrieving the Black Volume, then asks the others for help to overthrow the Unseelie King.
 She chooses Kieran to become ambassador between the Shadowhunters and faeries.
 Kieran in turn pledges fealty to Cristina.
 To keep him contented, Mark and Emma agree to stop pretending to be in a relationship with each other.
 The group then ride with the Wild Hunt towards the London Institute, where they reunite with the others.

-After getting his first rune, Kit meets the ghost of Jessamine Lovelace and obtains information about Malcolm's former home in England, located in Polperro.
+After, Kit meets the ghost of Jessamine Lovelace and obtains information about Malcolm's former home in England, located in Polperro.
 Heading there, Emma and Julian learn the full story of Malcolm and Annabel's past: the two were captured when they attempted to leave with the Black Volume, with Annabel being executed after she was led to believe that Malcolm abandoned her.
 Annabel briefly visits Julian but refuses to hand over the Black Volume.
 From a faerie, Julian and Emma learn about the church where Annabel was resurrected in Talland.
 However, it turns out to be a trap and the two have no choice but to burn the church down using a heightened form of their parabatai bond.

 Back at London, Kit, Ty, and Livvy visit the former Blackthorn Manor and find a crystal containing Annabel's memories.
 Afterwards, they visit the local Shadow Market, meeting a warlock named Shade, who helps them extract the memories.
 When demons attack them, Magnus Bane arrives to help them return to the Institute.
 Kit and Ty discover a hidden passage to the Cornwall Institute and leave behind a letter for Annabel.
 Cristina gets close with Kieran and follows him when he visits his brother, Adaon, to convince him to take over the Unseelie throne upon their father's death.
 However, they are ambushed by another brother, Erec.
 Kieran kills Erec, but not before the latter tells him that their father has sent the Riders of Mannan to hunt the group.

 Dru is secretly visited by Diego's brother, Jaime, and lets him see Cristina.
 He tells her that Zara is engaged to Diego so she can take the Rosales family heirloom, the Eternidad, which is currently in Jaime's possession.
 Dru touches the Eternidad and is briefly transported to Faerie, where she meets a boy named Ash.
 When Cristina and Kieran try to contact Adaon again, they are linked to the Unseelie King, who tries to manipulate Kieran by returning his memories.
 Kieran is upset, but is convinced by Cristina to forgive Mark.